*Spend $35 For Free Shipping*

 Not only is this vegetable highly nutritious and flavourful, but it’s also incredibly easy to cultivate.
 Bok Choy makes an excellent substitute for cabbage or spinach, catering to both home and market growers’ needs.

-You can enjoy Bok Choy at any stage of its growth—harvest it early for tender baby leaves or let it mature for thick and succulent white stems.
+You can enjoy Bok Choy at any stage of its growth as you can harvest it early for tender baby leaves or let it mature for thick and succulent white stems.

 This non-heading variety forms clusters of 8 to 12 crisp white stalks with nearly round, smooth, glossy green leaves.